About the Program

 The Program focuses on developing well-qualified prospective students from underrepresented backgrounds and is open to undergraduate students who plan to apply to a professional Doctor of Veterinary Medicine (DVM) program during the next application cycle.

-- Week one offers didactic coursework, including a hands-on anatomy laboratory.
+- Week one offers introductory-level didactic coursework, including a hands-on anatomy laboratory.

 - Week two is focused on leadership development.

-- Week three provides clerkship shadowing in the Veterinary Medical Center.
+- Week three provides virtual clinic shadowing from the Veterinary Medical Center.